18th Annual NYU Tax Controversy Forum

 TAX COMPLIANCE AND ENFORCEMENT UPDATE: PART I

 Voluntary compliance and enforcement of the tax law are at the heart of our tax system.
-Over the past several years, the Internal Revenue Service (IRS) and Justice Department (DOJ) have been pursuing new and more efficient ways to ensure that all taxpayers pay the correct amount of tax.
-In recent weeks, however, the future and efficacy of those programs have been called into question as resource constraints are being imposed across the federal government.
-These panels, including three afternoon breakout sessions, provide a comprehensive update on developments and priorities across various functions of the Treasury Department, Justice Department Tax Division and IRS relating to enforcement of and compliance with our Nation's tax laws.
+Over the past year, we have seen an unprecedented reduction in the federal workforce, substantial, continuing cuts in funding for the Internal Revenue Service (IRS), and the dissolution of the Justice Department (DOJ) Tax Division.
+Despite these tumultuous times, the IRS and DOJ are leveraging available resources and relationships, and are investing in emerging tools and technologies to maintain tax administration and focus tax enforcement.
+The message is clear - those taxpayers who view these times as an opportunity to ignore their tax and reporting obligations, engage in abusive tax advantaged transactions, or evade the assessment or payment of tax due so at their own risk.
+Today's panels, including three afternoon breakout sessions, provide a comprehensive update on developments and priorities across various functions of the Treasury Department, Justice Department Tax Division and IRS relating to enforcement of and compliance with our nation's tax laws.

 Moderator: Sharon Katz-Pearlman, Esq., Shareholder, Greenberg Traurig, New York, NY